 - UCSB General Catalog: major & minor requirements, course descriptions, prerequisites & more

-- ECE Courses: table of undergrad and grad courses instructed each quarter
+- ECE Undergrad Courses (2020-21): table of undergrad and grad courses instructed each quarter

 - UCSB Schedule of Classes: all undergrad and grad course schedules listed by quarter